Search TechInfer

 Types of Machine Learning

-Machine Learning techniques can be divided into three main types:
+Machine Learning techniques are categorized into three basic types:

-- Supervised Learning: In supervised learning, models are trained on labeled datasets, where the desired output is known.
-The algorithm learns to map inputs to the correct output based on the training data.
-Common applications include spam detection and image classification.
+Supervised Learning: Models in supervised learning are trained through a tagged dataset.
+In this type, the output generated is known.
+The algorithm learns to relate inputs with appropriate outputs by assuming the training data.
+Examples include spam detection and image classification.

-- Unsupervised Learning: Unsupervised learning involves training models on unlabeled data.
-The goal is to identify patterns or groupings within the data.
-Techniques such as clustering and dimensionality reduction fall into this category.
-Applications include customer segmentation and anomaly detection.
+Unsupervised Learning: It is the training of models based on unlabeled data.
+Such a training lets models identify any patterns or structures within the data.
+Techniques that fall under this category are indeed clustering and dimensionality reduction.
+It also includes applications in customer segmentation and anomaly detection.

-- Reinforcement Learning: Reinforcement learning involves training models to make a sequence of decisions by rewarding or punishing them based on their actions.
-This approach is used in scenarios where an agent learns to interact with an environment to maximize cumulative rewards.
-Applications include robotics and game playing.
+Reinforcement Learning: Reinforcement learning trains models toward making a sequence of decisions by rewarding or punishing them for their actions.
+This is a paradigm that fits within such areas of application as robotics, game playing, etc. where an agent learns to interact with some environment in order to maximize cumulative rewards.

 Also Read: How to Choose the Best Machine Learning Framework for Your Needs?